 - Bethany Johnson-Javois, CEO St. Louis Integrated Health Network and Former Managing Director, Ferguson Commission

 - Rudy Nickens, Director of Equal Opportunity and Diversity for the Missouri Department of Transportation

 - Jim Wild, Executive Director of East-West Gateway Council of Governments

 - Dan Meyers, Lead Consultant for the Northside/Southside MetroLink Study

-This event is compliments of CMT and TransitCenter.
+This event is compliments of CMT.
 Registration is required and can be completed by clicking here.